boyanraichev/tat-js/README.md

 Get Started
 -----------

-If you are using npm or another package manager you can install by including `tat-js` in your dependencies and then using `require('tat')` in your script.
+If you are using npm or another package manager you can install by including `tat-js` in your dependencies and then using `require('tat')` or `import {} from 'tat.js'` in your script.
+This will include the babel EC5 transpiled version of the package.

-Alternatively, if you downloaded the source from GitHub, you can include the file directly, using one of the two versions:
-  a) tat.min.js - this is the EC6 version, minified.
-  b) tat.transpiled.min.js - this is the EC5 transpiled version for better browser support.

-If you are not transpiling/compiling your scripts, you would have to include Polyfill.
+If you need better support, you would have to include polyfills, i.e.:

 ```html
 <script src="https://cdn.polyfill.io/v2/polyfill.min.js"></script>
 ```

-TATscroll is an optional script that adds two features related to scrolling.
-  a) tatScroll.min.js - this is the EC6 version, minified.
-  b) tatScroll.transpiled.min.js - this is the EC5 version for better browser support.

 **Hooks**